This workshop is in development and not yet complete.

 Download Workshop Data

 If you’re coming to this workshop with your own data in-hand, be sure to move it inside the unzipped workshop data folder.
 Additionally, make sure it is either in a spatial data format (such as Esri Shapefile, .shp, or geoJSON, .geojson), or saved as a .csv.
-For the purposes of this workshop, your dataset must have coordinate information saved in two separate columns, one for latitude and one for longitude.
+For the purposes of this workshop, if your data is in .csv format it must have coordinate information saved in two separate columns, one for latitude and one for longitude.
 If you only have cities/countries or street addresses, follow the link in the resources below to book a 1:1 consult for additional support.
 If you have street addresses, you can also geocode these in QGIS (see here for documentation.)

 GIS Resources at UBC: